meteor/galaxy-roadmap/README.md

 #### User roles
 Permissions for developer and billing actions

-> We are going to publish this list as a readme in a git repository soon.
-I'll post the link here when available.

 ## Pricing
 We are also looking at new plan options thinking of hobby projects, open-source demos, etc. :thinking: